Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 When directory browsing is enabled, the web server will generate a listing of files and subdirectories within the directory if a user accesses a directory that does not have a default index file.
 The index file may include files such as index.html or index.php.

-This listing typically includes the files and folders names, sizes, and modification dates.
+This listing typically includes the names, sizes, and modification dates of the files and folders.
 But it may also include additional information, such as file permissions or file types.
 It can also be presented in a simple text format or rendered as an HTML page with clickable links to navigate the directory structure.

 Why Disable Directory Browsing in WordPress